History of the Jews in Scotland: 17th–19th centuries

-The story of his own family's experience was immortalised in Jack Ronder's book and TV series called The Lost Tribe, starring Miriam Margolyes and Bill Paterson.

 In 1878, Jewish Hannah de Rothschild (1851–1890), the richest woman in Britain at the time, married Scottish aristocrat Archibald Primrose, 5th Earl of Rosebery, despite strong antisemitic sentiments in court and the aristocracy.
 They had four children.
-Their son, Harry, would become Secretary of State for Scotland in 1945 during Winston Churchill's post-war caretaker government.
+Their son, Harry, became Secretary of State for Scotland in 1945 during Winston Churchill's post-war caretaker government.

 To avoid persecution and pogroms in the Russian Empire in the 1880s, many Jews settled in the larger cities of Britain, including Scotland, most notably in Glasgow (especially the poorer part of the city, the Gorbals, alongside Irish and Italian immigrants).
 Smaller numbers settled in Edinburgh and even smaller groups in Dundee (first synagogue founded in 1878 and cemetery acquired in 1888) and Aberdeen (synagogue founded 1893).
 Small communities also existed for a time in Ayr, Dunfermline, Falkirk, Greenock, and Inverness.
 Russian Jews tended to come from the lands in the west of the empire known as the Pale of Settlement, in particular Lithuania and Poland, many using Scotland as a stopping post en route to North America.
 This explains why Glasgow was their favoured location.
 However, those who were not able to earn enough to afford the transatlantic voyage ended up settling in the city.
 In 1897, after the influx, the Jewish population of Glasgow was 6,500.
+The writer Jack Ronder depicted his own family's experience in the book and TV series The Lost Tribe.

 This second influx of Jews was notably larger than the first, and came from Eastern Europe as opposed to Western European countries like Germany and the Netherlands.
 This led to the informal distinction between the Westjuden, who tended to be middle-class and assimilated into Scottish society, and the much bigger Ostjuden community, consisting of poor Yiddish-speakers who fled pogroms in Eastern Europe.
 The Westjuden had settled in more affluent areas such as Garnethill in Glasgow where Garnethill Synagogue was built between 1879 and 1881 in Victorian Romanesque style.
 It remains the oldest active synagogue in Scotland and now houses the Scottish Jewish Archives Centre and Scottish Jewish Heritage Centre.
 The Ostjuden in contrast mostly settled in slums in the Gorbals.
 This led to the building in 1901 of the South Portland Street Synagogue, also known at various times as the South Side Synagogue, the Great Synagogue and the Great Central Synagogue, regarded for many years as the religious centre of the Jewish community until its closure and demolition in 1974.